 Heart line climb is a multi-pitch route located on the north-west side of Heart Mountain near Canmore Alberta.
 It is a link up of a number of older routes up a fairly defined ridgeline on the mountain, mostly retrofitted with newer bolts and anchors where needed.
 It is roughly 17 pitches long, starting at Heart Creek near the Bunny Hill, and ending directly at the summit.

 The climbing is mostly excellent, with a few forgettable pitches in between.
-The bolting is good, but a little spaced/run out in spots.
+The bolting is good, but a little spaced/run out in spots (It is very easy where it is a bit run out).
 However, all the crux pitches are well bolted, and are full value for the grade (5.9).

 Jolene had been excited to climb this route for a long time, and the stars finally aligned one saturday with perfect weather for us to make it happen.
 We started early in the morning, as it was projected to be quite hot in the afternoon.
-This ended up being a very good idea, as the route is in full sun in the late afternoon!
+This ended up being a very good idea, as the route is in full sun in the late afternoon and gets very hot.
+Be sure to wear a sun shirt and bring lots of water and sunscreen.

 Jolene lead the majority of the pitches on the Heart Line Climb throughout the day, until she started to run out of energy around pitch 11, where I took over for the remaining 5-6 pitches